blog posts

 4- FTP servers

-The important point here is that enterprise web servers are usually not static pages that are just a few but dynamic pages that have a database in the background; these web servers should be able to do this.
+The important point is that enterprise web servers are usually not static pages that are just a few, but dynamic pages with a database in the background; these web servers should be able to do this.
 Use the database, as a rule, and if you put it in the DMZ environment, it would be wrong; in this case, the database is placed either in the internal network and behind the firewall or a firewall and in the network.
 Put in the same DMZ design.
-If a hacker manages to infiltrate the website, he will only have access to the web pages.
-He will not be able to attack the data and information in the database behind another firewall.
+If a hacker infiltrates the website, they can only access the web pages.
+He cannot attack the data and information in the database behind another firewall.

-Email services also have their user information and database that must be protected.
-We put them behind a separate firewall; usually, email servers support a Webmail service that can be accessed via the web; you can put your email server behind a DMZ firewall and Publish an email webpage for public access through a feature called Publishing.
+Email services also have sensitive information and databases that must be protected.
+We put them behind a separate firewall.
+Usually, email servers support a Webmail service that can be accessed via the web.
+You can put your email server behind a DMZ firewall and publish an email webpage for public access through a feature called Publishing.

-Email servers must manage both incoming and outgoing email traffic properly, the design of DMZs varies according to the services available on the network, and the DMZ is not a static structure.
-Due to security issues and monitoring issues in a business environment, most organizations and companies set up a Proxy Server in their DMZ area.
+Email servers must manage both incoming and outgoing email traffic properly.
+The design of DMZs varies according to the services available on the network, and the DMZ is not a static structure.
+Due to security and monitoring issues in a business environment, most organizations and companies set up a Proxy Server in their DMZ area.
 Setting up this server in this environment has several advantages as follows:

-- Forcing internal users to use Proxy Servers to use the Internet
+• Forcing internal users to use Proxy Servers to access the Internet

-If the user needs to be able to access the internal network from the outside, will the DMZ structure allow him to do so or not?
-In answer to this question, we must say that there is a service called Reverse Proxy that allows external users to access the internal resources of the network.
-Just as Proxy Server serves internal users, Reverse Proxy does the opposite.
-Give external users internal access.
+Suppose the user needs to access the internal network from the outside.
+Will the DMZ structure allow him to do so?
+In answer to this question, we must say that a Reverse Proxy allows external users to access the network’s internal resources.
+Just as a Proxy Server serves internal users, a Reverse Proxy does the opposite—it gives external users internal access.

 There are many ways to design a DMZ, and anyone can have their organization-specific design of this method according to the existing conditions.
 In DMZ designs, you can use a single firewall with three network cards or several separate firewalls.
 How you design a DMZ depends entirely on your organizational needs.
 Here are two common ways to design a DMZ: